farhathaydar7/Haydar_repo/README.md

 # MyMemories API Documentation
+Project is work in progress , current state is unfinished and still under developpment

 A RESTful API for managing user photos, tags, and authentication using JWT.
 Built with PHP, PDO, and SOLID principles.